tanivelisse/Yucaju-API-App/README.md

 	-- username
 	-- password

+`GET /users`

+Gets list of all users.

+Requested body should include the following fields:
+	--None

+`GET /users/:id`

+Gets one user.

+Requested body should include the following fields:
+	--user id

 `PUT /user/:id/edit`

-Updates the user municipality and barrio
+Updates the user municipality and barrio properties.

 Requested body should include the following fields:
 	-- municipality
 	-- barrio

-`PUT /user/:id/safety--`
+`PUT /user/:id/editsafety`

 Updates the user safety.
 It takes a boolean value to indicate safety.